jamf/groupsync/docs/services.md

 ci/build.sh
 ```

-Then test if the following work:
+If it builds, test if the following work as expected:

 ```
-./groupsync ls yourservice
+./groupsync ls yourservice yourgroup
 ./groupsync sync -d "yourservice:yourgroup" "otherservice:othergroup"
 ```